 - Institutional grants at Saint Joseph´s University are awarded to students based on their high school performance, achievement, and need.
-The Barbelin and Regis Grants are awarded to eligible incoming Freshmen and is guaranteed for four years.
 For grant consideration students must submit a FAFSA.

 For a complete listing of scholarships for freshman, please review our Scholarship Information Page

 The largest federal need-based student aid program providing grant assistance ranging from $595 to $5,730 to undergraduate students who are enrolled in a degree or certificate program and have not received their first bachelor´s degree.
 Eligibility is based on demonstrated financial need, cost of education, and enrollment status.
 The amount of the student´s award is determined using the Federal Institutional Student Information Record (ISIR), Expected Family Contribution (EFC), and the Payment Schedule provided by the U.S. Department of Education.